 Science: Readiness after a single NTID science course, Concepts of College Physics (NSCI-270), for entry into the College of Science Physics I (PHYS-111) course.

-Students must graduate in good standing from NTID and have maintained a grade point average of 2.5 or better to enroll in the College of Applied Science and Technology.
+Students must graduate in good standing from NTID and have maintained a grade point average of 2.5 or better to enroll in the College of Engineering Technology.
 Transfer credit will be awarded for courses completed with a grade of B or better for courses coded “NCAD” and “NMTH” and a grade of C or better for other courses.

 Civil technology, AAS degree, typical course sequence